richard-to/richard-to.github.io/programming/_posts/2014-02-22-math-rpg-part-9.md

 popMatrix();
 {% endhighlight %}

-When I looked at the code from the 3D Minecraft program, I noticed that the canvas element was accessible.
-This turned out to be somewhat of a hack since the canvas element is inaccesible in normal use cases.
+When I inspected the code from the 3D Minecraft program, I noticed that the canvas element was used.
+This turned out to be somewhat of a hack since the canvas element is normally not accessible.
 The hack involves knowledge of how Processing JS works and considering John Resig developed Processing JS and is involved with the Khan Academy CS program, it makes sense that he knew how to get around the restrictions.

 The tricky part was figuring out how to modify the code to work for my use case.
-Access to to the canvas element would definitely allow me to render the animated sprites with good performance.
-The hack seems to involve overriding certain functions during initialization of either Processing JS or the Khan Academy CS platform.
-It's difficult to determine what modifications are needed, but it worked and I was able to draw a static background with my characters.
+Access to to the canvas element would definitely make it possible to render animated sprites with good performance.
+The hack seems to involve overriding certain functions used during initialization of either Processing JS or the Khan Academy CS platform.
+It's difficult to determine what modifications are needed, but my set of changes worked and allowed me to draw a static background with my characters.
 [The demo can be viewed here.](http://www.khanacademy.org/cs/pixel-drawing-attempt-3-even-faster/6726213898862592)

 ![Math RPG in Khan Academy CS Program](/images/rpg-in-khanacademy-cs.png)

 The next step would be to further optimize the size of the sprites.
 When there are multiple sprite arrays pasted into the editor, it can crash Chrome and make you lose all your work since there is no auto-save.
 What I have in mind is maybe using a discrete cosine transforms (DCT) and huffman encoding.
 I'm not sure if those techniques will help much.
-Mostly, I just interested in implementing those algorithms.
+Mostly, I just interested in learning how to implement those algorithms.

 Here is the relevant snippet of code: